aleen42/PersonalWiki/post/heat_distortion/heat_distortion.md

     <img src="./TextAntilope.jpg" />
 </p>

-And that’s our final result.
-We’ve take this first example and explained it in detail, but there are many more possibilities, including distortion effects for water, like you can see in the last demo.
+And that's our final result.
+We've take this first example and explained it in detail, but there are many more possibilities, including distortion effects for water, like you can see in the last demo.

-**And that’s it!
+**And that's it!
 Hope you enjoyed this effect and find it inspiring!**